Last date modified: 2026-Mar-18

 Object type

-Use the Object Type filter to view activity for a specific object, such as data source or profile.
+Use the Object Type filter to view activity for a specific object, such as processing sets or profiles.

 Selecting an object type sets a filter and modifies the item list to include only those actions that users performed on that object.
 For example, if you select ProcessingSet, you filter the list down to all processing sets in the workspace and the actions performed on them.